nitin100994/tarteq-dsa-beastmode/00_Pre_Requisites_Or_Fundamentals/02_cloud.md

 # What is Cloud?

 ## 1. Back in the day (before the cloud)
 Once upon a time, companies had to **physically own servers**.
-Giant machines stacked in rooms—called data centers—that needed electricity, cooling, and a team of people to manage them.
-Buying them was expensive, setting them up was slow, and scaling them?
+Giant machines stacked in rooms—called **data centers**—that needed _electricity_, _cooling_, and a team of people to manage them.
+Buying them was _expensive_, setting them up was slow, and scaling them?
 A nightmare.

 It was like... renting a palace just to live in one room.